iobroker-community-adapters/ioBroker.myvbus/README.md

 ## Features

-Connects to various RESOL(R) VBus(R) devices via VBus/LAN (TCP/IP) or VBus/USB (Serial).
+* Connects to various RESOL(R) VBus(R) devices via VBus/LAN (TCP/IP), VBus/USB (Serial) or Serial/LAN Gateways locally.
+Device access via VBus.net is also supported.
-Processes live VBus data streams and makes them available as ioBroker states.
+* Processes live VBus data streams and makes them available as ioBroker states.
-Values are updated with a configurable cycle time.
+* Values are updated with a configurable cycle time.

 ## Changelog

 ### 0.0.1

-* (pdbjjens) initial release tested only with VBus/USB (Serial) and DeltaSol BS2009 (0x427B)
+* (pdbjjens) initial release tested only with VBus/USB (Serial) and DeltaSol(R) BS2009 (0x427B)

+## Legal Notices

+RESOL, VBus, VBus.net DeltaSol and others are trademarks or registered trademarks of RESOL - Elektronische Regelungen GmbH.

+All other trademarks are the property of their respective owners.

 ## License